adeira/universe/src/mrtnzlml-meta/docs/readme.md

 _Success motivates me._ I feel energized when I have the opportunity to do something awesome.
 I feel miserable when I do not have the opportunity and I am treated just like a monkey or being ignored.
 Don't waste my potential.

-TODO: what should the external people do when they get into the situation?
 _I have my moods._ I am fine one minute and then can suddenly turn into a completely different person.
 I think it's related to my introversion when things simply went too far too quickly.
 I am working on that.

 _I don't like to be bored._ Did I suddenly disappear?
 Did I leave the meeting?
 I was probably bored or didn't see the point.

-TODO: similar
 _I have my focus zone._ Usually, when I am working really hard.
 I can be in this zone for a long time (hours).
 And I need some time to get back.
 I am usually not very friendly during this recovery period because I am still partially in the zone.
 I am trying to learn how to switch these mods more quickly.
 Be patient with me, please.

 _I want to have things under control._ This way I do things really well.
 It gives me possibility to say NO when I think it's not OK or to do sudden changes.
 I am very unhappy when someone treats me as yet another programmer-monkey or when I cannot say NO.